jonasjacek/robots.txt/README.md

 There are two robots.txt file versions:

-1. The regular file (inlc. comments)
+1. The regular file (with comments)
    `/robots.txt`
 2. The minified file (no comments)
    `/robots.min.txt`

-If you use the minified version, do not forget to rename it to `robots.txt` to be affective.
+If you use the minified version, do not forget to rename it to `robots.txt` to be effective.

 ***